Introduction to the Huottuja Foundation

 Piaroa Heritage & Sovereignty

 Since the 1930's the Huottuja people have become subjects of the state under several different national constitutions (Venezuela has 23 Constitutions since 1813), with the establishment of Puerto Ayacucho the nation-state government of Venezuela has eroded away the approximately half of our original nation.
 At one point from the 1950's until 1970's the Piaroa were considered "campesinos" under illegal government claims giving designated owners of large tracts of land.

 The shaded area is the understood as absolute self-delineated territory based on how much the government has pushed our back against our territorial region.
 Under the Indigenous Peoples Laws of Venezuela in 2004, the Colombian Constitution of 1991 and the United Nations Declaration on the Rights of Indigenous Peoples in 2007, the Piaroa behold and maintain their sovereign rights to their territory and their right to self-determination.
 In 2020 the Huottuja established a Special Legal Jurisdiction and a Court in Las Pavas and expelled armed non-state actors from the Catañiapo River notwithstanding the nation-state or military.

-In 2022, the shaded area will begin the application process for consideration as a World Heritage Site and to receive additional protection under UNESCO.
+In 2022, the shaded area will begin the application process for consideration as a World Heritage Site and to perhaps receive additional protection under UNESCO as a cultural, natural and scientific landmark which it is.
 Patrons and sponsors are being sought now to establish a Huottuja cultural center crediting sponsors.
+A portion of this area is dedicated to provisioning ecosystem services, see the distinction on Google Maps.

 There are no roads in the traditional territory, there are many unmarked trails and rivers that facilitate travel.
 To visit the shaded area with a backpack as a guest a person must have a valid passport, make a customs declaration, provide a donation to the foundation, and sign a recreational use agreement waiver.
 Visas are issued for 30, 60 or 90 days based on the amount of the donation, party size and customs declaration.